SquareBracketAssociates/Booklet-Graphics/Chapters/gettingStarted/buildingAWidget.md

 	callbackBlock value: aValue
 ```

-Finnaly we create a mutator for the `callbackBlock` variable.
+Finnaly we create a mutator for the `callbackBlock` variable called `whenInputValueChangedDo:`.

 ```
-BlIntegerInputElement >> callbackBlock: aBlock
+BlIntegerInputElement >> whenInputValueChangedDo: aBlock

 	callbackBlock := aBlock
 ```